Confidential Assistance for Minnesota Judges

 Help is available confidentially with access to a professional counselor 24 hours a day.

 An informal mentor program.
-This pairs judges with other judges who are willing to share their own experiences with personal and professional issues.
+The program pairs judges with other judges who are willing to share their own experiences with personal and professional issues.
 Judges volunteer for general support and on the following topics:

 - General Stress